Hafiz Wahba: Early life and education

 Wahba was born in Cairo in 1889.
 He was a graduate of Al Azhar University.
 He also attended Muslim Jurisprudence College where he obtained a degree in Islamic law.

-During the British occupation of Egypt Wahba was sent to exile in Malta due to his alleged involvement in the 1919 revolt against British forces.
+During the British occupation of Egypt, Wahba was sent to exile in Malta due to his alleged involvement in the 1919 revolt against British forces.
 Then he joined the pan-Islamic Khilafat movement in India.
 He worked as a school principal in Kuwait.

 Career

 Wahba's first official task in Saudi Arabia was that of being a tutor to Prince Faisal bin Abdulaziz in 1916.
-In 1923 he was appointed by Abdulaziz as his representative in Egypt.
+He also taught Prince Saud, another son of Abdulaziz.
+In 1923 Wahba was appointed by Abdulaziz as his representative in Egypt.
 However, Wahba's attempts in Egypt failed.
 He was part of the Abdulaziz Al Saud's Hejaz campaign against Hussein bin Ali, King of Hejaz.
 When Mecca was captured in 1924 Abdulaziz sent him there together with his two other advisors, Abdullah Suleiman and Abdullah Al Damluji, before he himself entered the region.
-The same year Wahba was appointed civil governor of Mecca which he held until 1926.
+The same year Wahba was appointed civil governor of Mecca, a position that he held until 1926.
 At the same time he was part of the eight-member political committee at the Saudi royal court.